noory007/Library-App/README.md

 ### 2. Backend

-cd Backend
+-cd Backend
-npm install
+-npm install
-#### Create .env file in the Backend (I have sent you the link or credential in your direct message in slack).
+- #### Create .env file in the Backend (I have sent you the link or credential in your direct message in slack).
-npm start
+-npm start

 ### 3. Frontend